srishtykeshri/javaVirtualAtm/README.md

-It’s a GUI-based project used with the Swing module to manage ATM transactions of a bank.
+It’s a GUI-based project used with the Swing(Java) module to manage ATM transactions of a bank.